AriaTofighi/COMP-2800-Team-BBY-38-VTD/README.md

 # VTD
 This repo contains the code for the web game, Virus Tower Defense(VTD).

-Try out the game at https://virustd-8fdd6.web.app/
+Try out the game [here](https://virustd-8fdd6.web.app/) or visit https://virustd-8fdd6.web.app/

 The game was created by: Aria Tofighi, Arash Saadati, Risham Johar, and Benedict Halim